openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/COREV_LLVM_Plan_Approved_2023.md

 ## List of project outputs
 + Final deliverables
-    + extensions to upstream LLVM compiler tools to support CORE-V in the upstream llvm-project repository; and
+    + extensions to upstream LLVM compiler tools to support CORE-V in the upstream llvm-project repository;
     + revisions to the CORE-V design specifications to clarify ambiguities.

 + Interim deliverables
+    + The Corev-llvm-project meets every week;
-    + Reports on progress to the monthly SW TG:
+    + Reports on progress to the monthly SW TG, Slides will be updated during the meeting and posted on LLVM Tools and Kanban Board Mattermost channels;
     + progress against work packages;
     + regression test results;
     + updates to the project plan; and